Sean Spicer's marathon first White House briefing: Lots of questions, few fireworks

 Spicer said he does intend to be truthful on the job and, over the course of a nearly 10-minute exchange with Karl, owned up to telling at least one falsehood during his statement on Saturday.
 It was wrong, Spicer conceded Monday, to claim that more people used the Washington, D.C.
 Metro on the day of Trump's inauguration than on the day President Obama was sworn in four years ago.

 Karl was the eighth reporter called on at Spicer's first official White House press briefing, a lengthy but civil affair that stood in contrast to the combative posture taken by Trump and his team over the weekend.
 But the briefing still provided a glimpse at the administration's new approach to media relations.
-In fact, before he even took questions, Spicer revealed a change in the White House's dealings with the media, announcing that there will be four "Skype seats" at the briefings designated for reporters who do not live in the Washington area.

 In fact, before he even took questions, Spicer revealed a change in the White House's dealings with the media, announcing there will be four "Skype seats" at the briefings designated for reporters who do not live in the Washington, D.C. area.